TwilioDevEd/conversations-demo/README.md

 This is a lightweight application based on [Twilio Conversations](https://www.twilio.com/docs/conversations).

+Please follow the directions for the [Twilio Conversations Quickstart](https://www.twilio.com/docs/conversations/quickstart) for a complete demo of this application with both SMS and chat participants.

 # Configuring and getting started

 This demo requires a Twilio account and a working Conversations Service SID.